sg16-unicode/sg16-meetings/README.md

     - No objection to unanimous consent.
   - Poll 2 discussion:
-    - \[ Editor's note: the original poll was "P2093R6: `<format>` and `<print>` facilities should have consistent behavior with respect to encoding expectations for the output of formatters. \]
+    - \[ Editor's note: the original poll was "P2093R6: `<format>` and `<print>` facilities should have consistent behavior with respect to encoding expectations for the output of formatters." \]
     - Victor asked for confirmation that the "formatters" term in the poll refers to formatter specializations.
     - Tom confirmed that it does.
     - Zach asked for confirmation that formatters can be user provided.